Treehouse of Horror VIII

-"Treehouse of Horror VIII" is the fourth episode of the ninth season of the American animated television series The Simpsons.
-It first aired on the Fox network in the United States on October 26, 1997.
+"Treehouse of Horror VIII", titled onscreen as "The Simpsons Halloween Special VIII", is the fourth episode of the ninth season of the American animated television series The Simpsons.
+It first aired on Fox in the United States on October 26, 1997.
 In the eighth annual Treehouse of Horror episode, Homer Simpson is the last Springfieldian left alive when a neutron bomb destroys Springfield until a gang of mutants come after him, Homer buys a transporter that Bart uses to switch bodies with a housefly, and Marge is accused of witchcraft in a Puritan rendition of Springfield in 1649.
 It was written by Mike Scully, David X. Cohen and Ned Goldreyer, and was directed by Mark Kirkland.

 Plot

 Opening

-A censor for the Fox network named Fox Censor is sitting at his desk going through the show's script, censoring some things and explaining to the audience that the episode is rated TV-G with no violence or anything explicit.
+A censor for the Fox network is sitting at his desk going through the show's script, censoring some things and explaining to the audience that the episode is rated TV-G with no violence or anything explicit.
 As he continues talking, a hand reaches with a sword from the rating and stabs him many times with the rating changing from TV-G to TV-PG, TV-14, TV-MA to the fictional ratings TV-21 and TV-666.
 He falls on his desk dead and his blood spells the title, "The Simpsons Halloween Special VIII".
-In this episode, the couch gag features the family sitting on the couch with metal shackles and caps attached to their bodies while electrocuting them.

-The HΩmega Man
+"The HΩmega Man"

-After Mayor Quimby makes an offensive joke about France, the French president launches a neutron bomb directly into Springfield, apparently killing everyone except Homer, who had been inspecting a bomb shelter he was considering buying from Herman.
-Homer emerges and seems to be the only person in Springfield left alive.
+After Mayor Quimby makes an offensive joke about France, as retaliation, the French president launches a neutron bomb directly into Springfield, thus vaporizing everyone except Homer, who had been inspecting a bomb shelter that he was considering buying from Herman.
+Homer emerges and seems to be the last remaining person in Springfield left unharmed.
 Initially grieving for his loved ones, Homer perks up, realizing that being the last person allows him to do everything he always wanted to.

 While dancing naked in church, he is confronted by a band of hostile Springfield citizens who have become mutants from the blast.
 Homer flees back home where he discovers that his family survived as their house was protected by its many layers of lead paint.
 Marge and the children kill the mutants with shotguns and then the family head off to steal some Ferraris.

-Fly vs. Fly
+"Fly vs. Fly"

 Homer buys a matter transporter from Professor Frink.
 Bart sees the family pets inadvertently go through the transporter together, resulting in a DNA mismatch.
 This gives him the idea to enter the teleporter with a fly, thinking that he will become a mutant superhero.
 However, the machine simply switches their heads around.

 Bart appeals to Lisa for help, but she is chased by the fly and cornered in the kitchen.
 Bart tries to stop the fighting, but is eaten by the fly.
 Lisa then pushes the fly into the teleporter.
 Bart comes out the other end, fully restored.
-Homer furiously chases Bart with an axe for messing with the device.
+Homer furiously tries to kill Bart with an axe, while the family watches.